mcc5635/raster-data-example/README.md

     - Each raster has dimensions of 984x1305 pixels.
     - The resulting numpy array for the file has the shape `[222, 984, 1305]`.
 - Coordinate Reference System (CRS):
-    - The coordinate reference system (CRS) for the rasters is WGS84.
+    - The coordinate reference system (CRS) for the rasters is WGS84 (default for AWS and Landsat).

 `Coordinates`
 `../coordinates.geojson`